dharaniram0/SQL-Retail-Sales-Analysis/README.md

 1. **Set up a retail sales database**: Create and populate a retail sales database with the provided sales data.
 2. **Data Cleaning**: Identify and remove any records with missing or null values.
-3. **Exploratory Data Analysis (EDA)**: Perform basic exploratory data analysis to understand the dataset.
+3. **Exploratory **: Perform basic exploratory data analysis to understand the dataset.
 4. **Business Analysis**: Use SQL to answer specific business questions and derive insights from the sales data.

 ## Project Structure